Princess Margaret, Countess of Snowdon: Finances

 In her lifetime, Margaret's fortune was estimated to be around £20 million, with most of it being inherited from her father.
 She also inherited pieces of art and antiques from Queen Mary, and Dame Margaret Greville left her £20,000 in 1943.
 In 1999, her son, Lord Linley, sold his mother's Caribbean residence Les Jolies Eaux for a reported £2.4 million.
-At the time of her death Margaret received £219,000 from the Civil List.
+At the time of her death Margaret received £219,000 from the civil list.
 Following her death, she left a £7.6 million estate to her two children, which was cut down to £4.5 million after inheritance tax.
 In June 2006, much of Margaret's estate was auctioned by Christie's to meet the tax and, in her son's words, "normal family requirements such as educating her grandchildren", though some of the items were sold in aid of charities such as the Stroke Association.
-Reportedly, the Queen had made it clear that the proceeds from any item that was given to her sister in an official capacity must be donated to charities.
+Reportedly, Elizabeth had made it clear that the proceeds from any item that was given to her sister in an official capacity must be donated to charities.
 A world record price of £1.24 million was set by a Fabergé clock.
 The Poltimore Tiara, which she wore for her wedding in 1960, sold for £926,400.
+A portrait of Margaret by Pietro Annigoni was purchased back by her son at the price of £680,000–more than three times the original estimate–once it became apparent that the sale had far exceeded expectations.
 The sale of her effects totalled £13,658,000.

 In popular culture

-Actresses who have portrayed Margaret include Lucy Cohu (The Queen's Sister, 2005), Katie McGrath (The Queen, 2009), Ramona Marquez (The King's Speech, 2010), Bel Powley (A Royal Night Out, 2015), and Vanessa Kirby, Helena Bonham Carter, and Lesley Manville, who all played different stages of Margaret's life during The Crown, 2016–present.
-The 2008 bank heist movie, The Bank Job, revolves around alleged photos of Margaret.
-The character "Pantomime Princess Margaret" appeared in four separate sketches, in three different episodes, of the BBC's 1970s surreal comedy show Monty Python's Flying Circus.
+Actresses who have portrayed Margaret include Lucy Cohu (The Queen's Sister, 2005), Katie McGrath (The Queen, 2009), Ramona Marquez (The King's Speech, 2010), Bel Powley (A Royal Night Out, 2015), Olivia Benjamin (Father Brown, 2023), and Vanessa Kirby, Helena Bonham Carter, and Lesley Manville, who all played different stages of Margaret's life during The Crown, 2016–2023.
+The young Princess Margaret was played by Beau Gadsdon.
+The 2008 heist film, The Bank Job, revolves around alleged photos of Margaret.
+A character, "Pantomime Princess Margaret", made regular appearances in the BBC's 1970s comedy show Monty Python's Flying Circus.